PlainJane20/Project-One/README.md

 * 2007-2019; Housing inventory count by state

-# Rough Breakdown of Tasks:
+### Rough Breakdown of Tasks:
-* Pulling data and cleaning the data
+1. Pulling data and cleaning the data
-* Taking the latest 5 years of data
+2. Taking the latest 5 years of data
+3. Define at what level (city/county) we want to look at homeless and or afforable housing count
+4. Clean up code and upload to Github
+5. Analyze and plot the data to answer our research questions as applicable
-* PowerPoint slide to present at the end of the project.
+6. PowerPoint slide to present at the end of the project.

-# Data Analytics:
+### Data Analytics:
 * Seav Ly (Alicia)
 * Ryan Murnane
 * Navi Sohi